elunna/nerfhack-changelog/README.md

 * Rogues also get a multishot bonus for knives.
 * Rogues start with a +2 stiletto instead of a short sword
 * Rogues start with a stack of knives instead of daggers

-* Rogues can counterattack with knives and daggers.
+**Rogues can counterattack while wielding knives and daggers:**
-  * While wielding a knife or dagger, a rogue has a chance of counter-attacking a humanoid's weapon attack.
+* While wielding a knife or dagger, a rogue has a chance of counter-attacking an opponent.
 There are many restrictions:
+  * The monster must be a humanoid
+  * Their attack must be a weapon, claw, or kick attack type.
   * You can't be polymorphed
   * You can't be wearing any heavy metallic armor
   * You cannot be weak (or worse from hunger), and you cannot be encumbered.
   * You cannot be fumbling or unaware (sleeping or paralyzed).
   * You must be able to see the monster.
   * The chance of countering goes up with your skill in the wielded weapon.
 Your dexterity can either hurt or help your chances.

 ### SAMURAI
 * Samurai start with +3 wakizashi (from DynaHack)
 * Samurai can reach expert in spears.
+* Ported more Japanese item names for samurai from SlashTHEM/dNetHack.
+* Samurai get to-hit and damage bonuses for twoweaponing a katana with a wakizashi.
+* The samurai quest was updated to have more water and monsters.

 ### TOURIST
 * Tourists get automatic type identification for shop items (Un)